ramiroleandrodiaz/BullsEye-RamiroDiaz/README.md

-Complete First Lesson (Functioning App) of Ray Wanderlich's Course.
+Complete First Lesson (Functioning App) of Ray Wenderlich's Course.

 The app is finished & ready for deplyment.